ThanosRestas/Breakout-SDL/README.md

 This is a Breakout clone that will feature a more advanced collision detection system, a tiling system and a debug mode.

-Debug mode will future information such as position offsets and velocities for every moving object on the screen plus frame rates for the screen itself.Its main purpose will be , apart from debuging itself, to ensure the creation of a "tight enough" and responsive gameplay via the observation of several values that will affect the flow of the game at any given time.
+Debug mode will feature information such as position offsets and velocities for every moving object on the screen plus frame rates for the screen itself.Its main purpose will be , apart from debuging itself, to ensure the creation of a "tight enough" and responsive gameplay via the observation of several values that will affect the flow of the game at any given time.
 Instructions : press F1 to enable debug mode and press 1(number key) to up the ball velocities or 2 to lower them.

 Windows users will have to wait for binaries in the future.